 And if there is something that you think would be a great addition to your library, it’s good to ask for it.
 This lets them know that you are interested.

-Notice that none of this is truly free.
-Because it’s not.
-It’s all paid for with our tax dollars.
-So, yes, the public library is a plethora of ways to save money.
+Keep in mind that none of this is truly free.
+It’s all paid for with tax dollars.
+So, yes, the public library has plethora of ways to save money.
 But services are more prepaid than they are free.